-Of these two characters, you need to pick which one is your Protagonist, establish what it is they want and how the none-death plays into that journey.
-Once you know who is your Protagonist, you can start building an image of both in your head, working out their ages, names, sex, profession.
+Of these two characters, you need to pick which one is your Protagonist.
+Establish what it is they want and how the none-death plays into that journey.
+Once you know who is your Protagonist, you can start building an image of both in your head.
+Work out their ages, names, sex, and profession.

 For the conceptual writing prompt, you are given more information about your Protagonist.
 You are writing about a 13 year old, and in the first person.
 You’re 13, you’re from a family mocked for not being strong, and you’re about to summons a suprising familiar.

-A life of being associated with a weak and mocked family has an impact on your personality, so do you conform to that history, or are you trying to over compensate by acting tough and hard to separate yourself out?
+A life of being associated with a weak and mocked family has an impact on your personality.
+Do you conform to that history, or are you trying to over compensate by acting tough and hard to separate yourself out?
 Are you nervous about summonsing your familiar, or are you excited about it?
-Have you rigged the system to summons a familiar that stands out as different, perhaps using a magic in that world, or are you surprised by what happens?
+Have you rigged the system to summons a familiar that stands out as different?
+Perhaps you’re chosen to use a magic in that world, or are you surprised by what happens?

 As the Protagonist, you have to work out what it is you want, and how the familiar plays into that journey.